Spectral properties of cographs and $P_5$-free graphs: Chain of neighborhoods

-In general we conjecture that there would be a relation between the chains in $G/\!\equiv$ and eigenvalues multiplicities.

-\begin{conj} For any cograph $G$, the multiplicity of any eigenvalue $\la\ne0,-1$, does not exceed the minimum number of chains with respect to the partial order `$<$' partitioning $G/\!\equiv$. \end{conj}
+\begin{conj} For any cograph $G$, the multiplicity of any eigenvalue $\la\ne0,-1$, does not exceed the minimum number of chains into which $G/\!\equiv$ can be partitioned under the partial order `$\leqslant $'. \end{conj}

-As the concluding remark we note that Theorem~\ref{thr} shows that the conjecture is true in the extreme case that $G/\!\equiv$ is a chain.
+The aformentioned result of \cite{jtt0} on multiplicity of eigenvalues $\la\ne0,-1$ in threshold graphs shows that the conjecture is true in the extreme case that $G/\!\equiv$ is a chain.
 In the other extreme that $G/\!\equiv$ is an antichain, the conjecture follows from Theorem~\ref{mult}.
+The validity of the conjecture has also been confirmed for cographs up to 13 vertices by a computer search.
+Cographs up to 13 vertices can be constructed making use of the inductive structure of cographs and then by isomorphism rejection using {\tt nauty} \cite{mckay}.